Las Vegas shooting: Remembering the fallen

 John Phippen

-A father from Santa Clarita, Calif., John Phippen's son remains hospitalized after being shot.
-But Phippen died Monday morning.
+John Phippen, a father from Santa Clarita, Calif., attended the concert with his son, Travis.
+Both were shot, but the elder Phippen died Monday morning.

 “If you didn't know John you surely missed out,” family friend Leah Nagyivanyi said on a GoFundMe page for the father.
 “He had a heart that was larger than life and a personality to match.
 You felt like you knew him for years the first time you met him.”